 Ascaris suum is the most common intestinal nematode of pigs.
-Adults in the intestine reduce feed efficiency, and heavy infections cause emaciation.
+Adult nematodes in the intestine reduce feed efficiency and impair vitamin A absorption; heavy infections cause emaciation.
 Larval migration incites inflammation in the liver and lungs.

-Cryptosporidium sp is a coccidium that attaches to the mucosal epithelium of the intestine of pigs ≥10 days old.
-It causes villous atrophy in the lower small intestine.
+Cryptosporidium sp is an apicomplexan parasite that attaches to the mucosal epithelium of the intestine of pigs ≥10 days old.
+It may cause villous atrophy in the lower small intestine; however, inapparent infection is common.
 Malabsorption and diarrhea may result.

 Hyostrongylus rubidus is the common stomach worm found in pasture-raised pigs.
 It usually causes little harm.

-Isospora suis is a common and important cause of coccidiosis in piglets 6 days to 3 wk old.
+Cystoisospora suis is a common and important cause of coccidiosis Coccidiosis of Pigs Eight species of Eimeria and one of Isospora infect pigs in North America.
+Piglets 5–15 days old are characteristically infected with only I suis, which produces enteritis... read more in piglets 6 days to 3 weeks old.
 Infection causes necrosis and villous atrophy of the ileum and jejunum.
 Secondary bacterial infection of the injured intestinal mucosa is common.
-Mortality often is 20%–25%, and many pigs are stunted.
-Diagnosis can be based on identification of immature coccidial forms in the intestinal mucosa by direct mucosal smear (Giemsa stain) or by histologic examination of the affected intestine.
+Mortality is often 20%–25%, and many affected pigs are stunted.
+Diagnosis can be based on identification of immature coccidial forms in the intestinal mucosa by direct mucosal smear (Giemsa stain) or by histologic examination of the affected intestinal tissue.
 Successful prevention most commonly depends on thorough cleaning of farrowing facilities to minimize the number of oocysts.
 After cleaning, thorough disinfection with 50% bleach has been useful.
-Coccidiostats are sometimes fed to sows 2 wk before farrowing or administered PO to pigs from birth to 3 wk of age.
+Coccidiostats are sometimes fed to sows 2 weeks before farrowing or administered orally to pigs from birth to 3 weeks old.

-Adult nodular worms of Oesophagostomum spp in the large intestine cause little harm, but heavy infection by larvae encysted in the intestinal wall may lead to emaciation.
+Adult nodular worms of Oesophagostomum spp in the large intestine cause little harm; however, heavy infection by larvae encysted in the intestinal wall may lead to emaciation.

 Strongyloides ransomi (intestinal threadworm) larvae can be transmitted via colostrum or acquired from contaminated skin of the dam.
 Heavily infected piglets develop severe diarrhea when 10–14 days old, with high mortality.
-Diagnosis is based on direct microscopical observation of mucosal scrapings.
+Diagnosis is based on direct microscopic examination of mucosal scrapings.